 Middle East Africa (MEA)

 b.
-The global NGS data analysis market size was estimated at USD 561.6 million in 2020 and is expected to reach 623.2 million in 2021.
+The global next-generation sequencing data analysis market size was estimated at USD 883.1 million in 2022 and is expected to reach 1,076.8 million in 2023.

 b.
 The global next-generation sequencing data analysis market is expected to grow at a compound annual growth rate of 22.9% from 2023 to 2030 to reach USD 4,556.9 million by 2030.

 b.
-Europe dominated the next-generation sequencing data analysis market with a share of 46.96% in 2020.
-This is attributable to the presence of several organizations operating in this region.
-A large number of NGS research projects are conducted in European universities, which increases the demand for NGS software tools.
+Services dominated the next-generation sequencing data analysis market with a share of 54.06% in 2022.
+This is attributable to the cost-effective NGS data analysis services.

 b.
-Key factors that are driving the NGS data analysis market growth include demand for efficient algorithms and tools for the analysis of large amounts of data generated by sequencers, the introduction of technological advancements in cloud computing and data integration, increasing penetration of the NGS technology in personalized medicine and precision diagnosis, and rising academic research based on NGS protocols.
+Key factors that are driving the NGS data analysis market growth include the demand for efficient algorithms and tools for the analysis of large amounts of data generated by sequencers, the introduction of technological advancements in cloud computing and data integration, increasing penetration of the NGS technology in personalized medicine and precision diagnosis, and rising academic research based on NGS protocols.